Making an Expanding Code Box

 Demo

-None of the code blocks so far have been long enough for you to see it in action, so here is a demo block (RSS readers, obviously you need to see this on our site to see it work).
+None of the code blocks so far in this tutorial have been long enough for you to see the expanding code box in action, so here is a demo block of code (RSS readers, obviously you need to view this on our site to see it work).

 This is a really long line of code that is even longer than the world super-cala-frag-alistic-espee-ala-dosis